-You can also reward a customer for liking your products and services to build a more powerful connection.
-If a customer mentions you in a tweet, or makes a post about you on Facebook, a basic response is a surefire way to make anyone’s day.
+You can also reward a customer for liking your products and services to build a more compelling connection.
+If a customer mentions you in a tweet or makes a post about you on Facebook, a basic response is a surefire way to make anyone’s day.
 But if you encounter a negative review, you can control the narrative.
 Sure, you can’t control what your customers are feeling, but you can control how you respond.
 Who knows?
 You could even convert the negative experience into something more positive with one reply.

-On the subject of engagement, you can also personalize the interaction with each customer.
-As each interaction becomes more personalized, the engagement increases.
-Social media allows you to do so, without being intrusive.
+On the subject of engagement, you can also personalize the interaction with each customer; As each interaction becomes more personalized, the engagement increases.
+Social media allows you to do so without being intrusive.
 It’s easy to slide into your customer’s activities on social media since it is ultimately a public cloud.
 You can deliver a more personalized interaction and shoot ads that cater to their interests.

 Quicker response times

 Customers will use social media to vent their frustrations out.
-They use it as an echochamber and don’t usually expect a response, but imagine if the company they were complaining about responded to them immediately?
+They use it as an echo chamber and don’t usually expect a response, but imagine if the company they were complaining about responded to them immediately?
 Expressing their sincerest apologies?
 The customer would be pleasantly surprised.

 Provides accurate insights on customer expectations

-Sure, you can send out a survey to a customer, but how honest are they being with us?
+Sure, you can send out a survey to a customer, but how honest are they with us?
 And how likely are they to take the time out to fill out a review?
 Unless you offer an incentive to fill a review out, it’s unlikely to happen.
 However, there is a way to gather insights on customer expectations without surveys.
 Try social media.

-How to build a social media customer service strategy
+Build a social media customer service strategy